-MANDATORY REQUIREMENTS REFERENCE(S) REQUIREMENT(S) PRESENT 2 C.F.R. §200.1 Personally Identifiable Information (PII) 2 C.F.R. §200.1 Protected Personally Identifiable Information (Protected PII) \Box 24 C.F.R. §5.212 Compliance with the Federal Privacy Act (5 U.S.C. §552a) 5 U.S.C. §552a Federal Privacy Act of 1974 5 U.S.C. §552a (e) (1) Agency Requirements/System of Records 2 C.F.R. §200.303(e) Take reasonable measures to safeguard protected personally identifiable information and other information the Federal awarding agency or pass-through entity designates as sensitive or the non-Federal entity considers sensitive consistent with applicable Federal, State, local, and tribal laws regarding privacy and responsibility over confidentiality.
-24 C.F.R. §570.508 Public Access to Program Records 2 C.F.R. §200.507 (c) Auditees and auditors must ensure that their respective parts of the reporting package do not include protected personally identifiable information.

-2 C.F.R. §200.512 (a)(2) Report Submission: Unless restricted by Federal statutes or regulations, the auditee must make copies available for public inspection.
+MANDATORY REQUIREMENTS REFERENCE(S) REQUIREMENT(S) PRESENT 2 C.F.R. § 200.1 Personally Identifiable Information (PII) 24 C.F.R. §5.212 Compliance with the Federal Privacy Act (5 U.S.C. § 552a) 5 U.S.C. § 552a Federal Privacy Act of 1974 5 U.S.C. § 552a (e) Agency Requirements/System of Records 2 C.F.R. § 200.303(e) Take reasonable measures to safeguard protected personally identifiable information and other information the Federal awarding agency or pass-through entity designates as sensitive, or the non-Federal entity considers sensitive consistent with applicable Federal, State, local, and tribal laws regarding privacy and responsibility over confidentiality.
+24 C.F.R. § 570.508 Public Access to Program Records 2 C.F.R. § 200.512 (a)(2) Report Submission: Unless restricted by Federal statutes or regulations, the auditee must make copies available for public inspection.
 Auditees and auditors must ensure that their respective parts of the reporting package do not include protected personally identifiable information.
-Act 187-2006, as amended, 18 LPRA §926(f) The Parameters of the Use of Social Security Number of Entities that Provide Services to the Government Act.
+Act 187-2006, as amended, 18 LPRA § 926(f) The Parameters of the Use of Social Security Number of Entities that Provide Services to the Government Act.

 PRDOH's PII Policy Adopt and properly administer PRDOH's PII Policy.
 Subrecipients shall ensure that processes within their PII Policies include proper training, management, and breach responses policies.
-The PR Citizen Information on Data Banks Security Act, Act 111-2005, as amended, 10 LPRA §4051, et seq. ecurity Act, Act 111-2005, as amended, 10 Notification of any security breach when the data banks that suffered the breach contain PII.
+The PR Citizen Information on Data Banks Security Act, Act 111-2005, as amended, 10 LPRA § 4051, et seq.
+Notification of any security breach when the data banks that suffered the breach contain PII.
 REQUIREMENTS ESTABLISHED BY PROOH GUIDANCE SUBJECT(S) REQUIREMENTS(S) PRESENT Access and Management of PII Subrecipient employees with access to confidential or sensitive information must complete a Confidentiality and Non-Disclosure Agreement.
 Disposing of PII Subrecipients must dispose PII in accordance with recordkeeping timelines, so that it cannot be read or reconstructed.